tunajaw/Unlearnable-Captcha/README.md

 * Resolve the problem of modifying size of CAPTCHA cannot train proxy model.

 ### Functions
+* Let user input strings so that module can output specific CAPTCHA ground truth is the string.

 * Construct more proxy model.

 * Construct more attack model.